bmurrtech/IT_research/ISC2_CC_cybersecurity.md

 ### Availability
 can be defined as (1) timely and reliable access to information and the ability to use it, and (2) for authorized users, timely and reliable access to data and information services.

-The core concept of availability is that data is accessible to authorized users when and where it is needed and in the form and format required.
+The core concept of __availability is ensuring timely and reliable access to data to authorized users__ and in the form and format required.
 This does not mean that data or systems are available 100% of the time.
 Instead, the systems and data meet the requirements of the business for timely and reliable access.

 Some systems and data are far more critical than others, so the security professional must ensure that the appropriate levels of availability are provided.
 This requires consultation with the involved business to ensure that critical systems are identified and available.
 Availability is often associated with the term criticality, because it represents the importance an organization gives to data or an information system in performing its operations or achieving its mission.